kolzchut/mediawiki-extensions-MarkMajorChanges/README.md

 It uses the same parameters as ```logevents```, but sets the action as tag/update and adds a URL.

 ## Configuration
+1. `$wgMarkMajorChangesLanguages` - the languages for which major changes will be created in Jira.
+2. `$wgMarkMajorChangesJiraConf` - the configuration for the Jira API.
+See `extension.json` for details.
-It is possible to edit `[[MediaWiki:markmajorchanges-field-reason-options]]` to change the list of common reasons.
+3. It is possible to edit `[[MediaWiki:markmajorchanges-field-reason-options]]` to change the list of common reasons.

 ## Technical
 ChangeTags and SpecialEditTags aren't modular enough, so I was forced to rip parts of each to use here (such as the logging action).
 This extension shows an action form (FormAction) that applies the appropriate tag (majorchange/arabic) and then logs it.

 ## Changelog
+### 0.6.0 [2024-12-24]
+- Multi-lingual support: create a jira issue for each language link in the page
 ### 0.5.1 [2021-10-27]
 - Add a dropdown field to select common reasons.
 This will be added to the description field in Jira.
 ### 0.5.0 [2021-10-17]